How to visit Isla del sol in 1 day, an epic adventure

-We visited “Isla del Sol Copacabana” in July 2019, at this time the north part of the island was closed.
+We visited “Isla del Sol from Copacabana in Bolivia” in July 2019, at this time the north part of the island was closed.
 There is an on-going dispute within two local communities regarding the tourism on the island.
 Meaning that the north part is completely off-limit and cannot be visited.
 Boats are not going there anymore, and it is forbidden to reach it by foot.

 2024 Update: For the last few years, there has been an dispute between the north and south sides of Isla del Sol regarding tourism revenues and accessibility – this meant boats were unable to go to the north and tourists restricted to visiting the southern end of the island.
 Since 2022, the conflict seems to have been resolved.
 The whole island of Isla del Sol is now open with no issues.